- Field Trips and Programs

 We recommend about 90 minutes to walk through all of the aquarium exhibits.
 You may bring sack lunches or pre-order boxed lunches from our café; however, boxed lunches cannot be paid for through OERB.

-Step 3: Request your field trip with at least 5 business days' advance notice.
+Step 3: Request your field trip with at least 2 weeks advance notice.
 If multiple teachers are attending in one group, only submit ONE form on behalf of the whole group and list all teachers' names on the form.

 oklahoma's oceans (k-12) Oerb program

 More than 100 million years ago, Oklahoma was covered by an ocean known as the Western Interior Seaway.
 The marine life that once lived here now only exists as a wide variety of fossils and fossils fuels that power nearly everything in our daily lives.
 Complement your OERB curriculum with an exploration into the relationship between oceans, fossils, natural history, and energy sources!
 This program can be tailored to any age group (K-12) and features opportunities to touch real fossils, including coprolite fossils, megalodon teeth, and more!

 Program times: 10:30 a.m., 11:15 a.m., 11:45 a.m., 12:15p.m., 12:45 p.m.

 oerb field trip faqs

 1. Can I attend with other oerb-teachers?